Sonia Mossé: Artistic career

 In the years between the wars, theatres, painting and photography studios, fashion houses and cabarets offered unprecedented career opportunities for women.
 Sonia Mossé worked in several of these artistic fields.
 In March 1937, Jean-Louis Barrault staged Numance by Miguel de Cervantes at the Théâtre Antoine in Paris, in which she played the role of Renommée.

 As a member of the Surrealist movement around André Breton and Paul Éluard, she was closely associated with Man Ray, Raoul Ubac and Antonin Artaud.
 Her blond, summery beauty inspired many photographers such as Man Ray, Juliette Lasserre and Wols, as well as painters such as Alberto Giacometti, Balthus and André Derain, for whom she posed.

 Her friendship with Nusch Éluard is immortalised in a portrait by Man Ray in 1936.

 In 1938, Sonia Mossé took part in the International Surrealist Exhibition in Paris.
 It took place from 17 January to 24 February at the Galerie Beaux-Arts of Georges Wildenstein, rue du Faubourg-Saint-Honoré.
 Sonia Mossé created a female mannequin whose head was covered with a black mourning veil that fell to her feet.
 On the mannequin's lips rests a dark-coloured false beetle and in her navel sits a small scorpion.
 The naked body is covered by a few water lilies and other beetles, and between her legs rises the calyx of a flower resembling a calla lily – 'the only model-artist has thus also created the only resolutely phallic interpretation of the sex of the doll in the strict sense.'
-In the exhibition space entitled Les plus belles rues de Paris, her mannequin is exhibited together with others, including those of André Breton, André Masson, Yves Tanguy, Hans Arp, Wolfgang Paalen, Marcel Duchamp and Salvador Dalí.
+In the exhibition space entitled Les plus belles rues de Paris, her mannequin is exhibited together with others, including those of Joan Miró, André Masson, Yves Tanguy, Hans Arp, Wolfgang Paalen, Marcel Duchamp and Salvador Dalí.
 There are photographs of this great exhibition taken by Denise Bellon, Raoul Ubac, Pierre Jahan, Gaston Paris, and Georg Reisner, as well as by Man Ray.
 Man Ray's pictures were published in 1966 in a limited edition under the title Résurrection des mannequins.

 "In stark contrast, the surrealists did feature one mannequin designed by a female artist, Sonia Mossé.
 Mossé's mannequin, quasi-nude, appears to be wearing a funeral veil in place of a wedding veil for the consummation of a marriage, implying that the institution signifies literal bondage.
 Similar associations of the female mannequin and automatism ensue."